Interested in becoming a UNC Volunteer Doula?

 Are you a trained and experienced doula?

 Thank you for considering serving as a volunteer doula.
 We would love to hear from you.
-Please click on the link below to carefully review our program requirements and access our doula application.
+Please email us at email@example.com

 Are you considering doula training?

 You will find information about the role and work of a doula at dona.org.
-We plan to offer our next doula training January 2019.
-This training is intended for individuals who think they might like to volunteer in our program.
+Our next doula training will be offered in January 2019.
+This training is intended for individuals who plan to volunteer in our program.
 There are no pre-requisites to the training and it is offered over one weekend.
 Our training for January is full.
 However, please contact us to join our interest list.

 If you would like to join our interest list please email firstname.lastname@example.org for more information!

-Volunteering with our program is a longer term commitment.
+Volunteering with our program is a long-term commitment.
 Our volunteers:

 - must go through the process of becoming a UNC healthcare volunteer

 - must be able to commit at least 9-12 months of volunteer time

 - must be available to take two 12-hour shifts per month (either 6am-6pm or 6pm-6am)